What's Behind Declining Economic Dynamism?

 Nordic countries have high tax rates and expensive welfare states, but apparently this is no barrier to entrepreneurship.
 What's more surprising is the entrepreneurship in Italy, as its economy has been flat lining for a couple of decades and is really over-regulated.

 What's more difficult to ascertain is the why.
-Part of it certainly is the onslaught on retail, first by Walmart (WMT) and then by Amazon (AMZN).
+Part of it certainly is the onslaught on retail, first by Wal-Mart (WMT) and then by Amazon (AMZN).
 Part of it is also simply the increasing age of the US population.

 Another reason is (mentioned in the WP article quoted above) that home ownership has declined, especially amongst millennials.
 Home ownership traditionally functioned as an important collateral for business start-up loans.